Share this publication

 Visit the Ivrea Civic Museum which has an impressive selection of Eastern and archaeological art.
 If you pass along the Corso Massimo d’Azeglio you will find a country road that leads to the Roman Amphitheatre, which dates back to the Late-Imperial Roman Age.
 Another worthwhile attraction is to visit the 15th century Church of San Bernardino with its frescoes that depict events from the “Life of Jesus”.

 Recently the World Heritage Committee placed the industrial city of Ivrea onto the UNESCO World Heritage List!
-So you can admire its industrial architecture you can do that as well.
+So you can admire its industrial architecture as well.
 A worthwhile trip to make from Ivrea is to visit the beautiful Lake of Viverone which is a popular tourist destination and a place where numerous remains from the Bronze Age have been found.
 For more information about things to do, sightseeing tours, day trips and more check out Viator

 Or if you are lucky enough to have a longer vacation then do because nothing seduces like a slice of the good life, or la dolce vita, than a trip to Italy!
 Check out Tour Radar which has hundreds of different itineraries for amazing Italian vacations!